upscayl/upscayl/README.md

 </div>

+# 👨‍💻 Installation

 > [!IMPORTANT]
-> You'll need a Vulkan compatible GPU to upscale images.
-Many CPU and iGPUs do not work but no harm in trying.
+> You'll need a Vulkan compatible GPU (Graphics Card) to upscale images.
+Many iGPUs (integrated graphics) do not work but, no harm in trying :)

-# 👨‍💻 Installation

 ### 🐧 Linux